 - Administrative Hearing

 If you are not satisfied with the results at one level, you may proceed to the next level.
 Each level must be completed before proceeding to the next.
 To preserve your right to appeal a citation, you must submit your appeal at each level within the timeframe given.

 Timeliness.
 You may request an Administrative Review within 21 days of the citation issue date.
 Requests submitted after 21 days will not be processed.
 Your right to appeal will be forfeited, and all fines will have to be paid.

 Filing.
 Click to file for an Administrative Review.
 Alternatively, you may contact our Adjudication Office at 805.893.3680 to obtain a handwritten appeal form.
+Once submitted, an appeal cannot be amended.
 Appeals are not conducted over the phone or by a personal visit to the Transportation & Parking Services Office.